teamwalnut/graphql-ppx/documentation/docs/installation.md

 ## Schema

-GraphQL ppx needs your graphql schema to be available in the form of a `graphql_schema.json` file.
+`graphql-ppx` needs your graphql schema to be available in the form of a `graphql_schema.json` file.

 The easiest way to add this to your project is using an